Performance management best practice in a remote world – top tips for success in 2023

 Managers and employees don't want to be chased.
 And no-one has time to check the quality of submissions anyway.
 So the focus of annual appraisals becomes completing the form.
 But your aim is a process people want to do, because they see the benefit, both for the business and themselves.

 Engagement is key to support remote worker performance

 Annual reviews do nothing to help engagement.
 At best, they might touch on career aspirations briefly.
-But implementing performance management best practice puts personal development at the centre.
+But implementing performance management best practice for remote and hybrid teams puts personal development at the centre.
 And drives retention by showing you value your employees and their priorities.

 Feedback must be immediate

 Six or twelve months on is too late.
 People forget what they did and can't change it.
 And the lasting memory is negative feelings of criticism, while any recognition gets lost.
 So you need a process that responds and offers people the chance to adjust and celebrate wins as they happen.